HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/lists.md

 ### Iteration

-The list defines an iterator, and its elements can therefore be iterateed over.
+The list defines an iterator, and its elements can therefore be iterated over.

 ```haxe
 for (item in listOfInts) {